Chilean frigate Almirante Williams (FF-19): History

 Sheffield was launched on 26 March 1986, by Swan Hunter, Tyne and Wear, United Kingdom, and named by Mrs Susan Stanley, wife of the then Armed Forces Minister.
 The ship was commissioned at Hull on 26 July 1988.
 Several crewmen of the previous Sheffield were at the launch.
 A specially minted Sheffield coin was placed in the keel at the keel-laying ceremony on 29 March 1984.

 In late 1998, Sheffield provided assistance after Hurricane Georges, visiting the island of St Kitts and also saved a Honduran woman who had been swept out to sea from her home by the force of Hurricane Mitch.

 Sheffield attended the August Bank Holiday 28–30 August 1999 Navy Days at HMNB Devonport, berthed with Sutherland, Somerset, Monmouth, Montrose, Manchester, Illustrious, Campbeltown, Trafalgar, Triumph and RFA Argus.

 May 2000 saw Sheffield deployed on an eight-week deployment into the Baltic Sea, which included a two-week BALTOPS 2000 – France, Germany, Sweden, Denmark, United States, Poland, Estonia, Lithuania, Latvia and the Netherlands all contributed ships to the exercise, which involved aspects of search and rescue as well as military joint exercises.
 Sheffield later visited Kiel, then Gdynia, the Twin city of Plymouth, with the Lord Mayor of Plymouth before visiting St. Petersburg in Russia.
 Sheffield visited Kotka in Finland before Klaipėda in Lithuania, as the first major British warship to visit the city.
 Sheffield returned home on 26 July.

 8 February 2001 saw Sheffield, under Commander Simon Williams, deployed to the Caribbean for a six-month deployment.
 Sheffield was deployed to assist the United States Coast Guard, Dutch, French and Venezuelan navies in anti-drug operations and exercises.
 There were visits to the US as well as Barbados, Trinidad, Antigua, St Lucia, Curaçao and the Bahamas.
 Sheffield took part in Exercise Tradewinds, which promoted interoperability between coastguards and law enforcement agencies in the area.
 Other ships in the exercise included TTS Nelson and RFA Gold Rover.

 5 February 2002 saw Sheffield deployed to the Standing Naval Force Mediterranean to replace Chatham.
 The mission was anti-terrorism by monitoring merchant shipping.
 There were also visits to Turkey, Sicily, Crete, Spain and Algiers.
 Sheffield was the flagship of Commodore Angus Somerville.
 Tuesday 26 February saw Sheffield assist the Spanish submarine Siroco, whilst participating in the exercise DOGFISH 2002.
 The submarine needed medicines for a sailor whilst in the Ionian Sea.

 On 11 October 2002 Sheffield visited Kingston upon Hull one last time so that she could be visited by the people of her namesake city of Sheffield.

 Sheffield was decommissioned on 4 November 2002.
-After 14 years service, which included providing humanitarian assistance to Nicaragua and Honduras after Hurricane Mitch (which earned her the Wilkinson Sword of Peace along with Ocean), the Strategic Defence Review of 1998 (updated 2001) saw the end of her career.
+After 14 years service, which included providing humanitarian assistance to Nicaragua and Honduras after Hurricane Mitch (which earned her the Wilkinson Sword of Peace along with Ocean), the Strategic Defence Review of 1998 (updated 2001) saw the end of her career with the Royal Navy.